dode5656/Leaderboard/README.md

 #### Optional stuff

 - Use a Nginx reverse proxy to add support for HTTPS
+- Use Systemd or PM2 to automate starting and restarting the app.

 ## FAQs
 Q: I cannot use ports less than 1024.